bigchaindb/org/ROADMAP.md

 1. BigchainDB Server CLI updates (not the client-side CLI: deprecate that)
 1. Compute an app hash for Tendermint (in a dumb way _that works_).
 1. Standard process to set up a local node for development & testing, using Docker Compose.
-1. Better queries / open MongoDB.
-A node operator can allow full access to its local MongoDB instance by authenticated users: document that.

 ### Not Done Yet, or Not Sure if Done Yet